We're an affiliate

 They are hairless; thus, fur shedding will not be possible.
 Though hairless, they still have thin, fine hair growing on their head.

 Xolos love taking walks, and as for all hairless dogs, it is precautionary to take care of their skincare to protect them from sunburn and rashes.

 25. Scottish terrier

 Independence, confidence, and calm behavior.
-These are the three traits you have to keep in mind if you want to take care of a Scottish terrier.
+These are three traits you have to keep in mind if you want to have a Scottish terrier as a furbaby.

-Now that you’ve learned that there are a lot of dogs to choose from, which non-shedding dog would you like to be your lifelong furry companion?
+Now that we have provided you with this list, which one of these hypoallergenic small dog breeds that don’t shed hair would you like to choose to be your lifelong furry companion?
 Comment your favorite dog below!